oVirt/ovirt-site/source/vdsm/developers.html.md

         # virsh create ovirt-node-2-5

 *   if the virtual machine starts check in the guest that vmx flag in the /proc/cpuinfo.
-Also, don't forget to define the new xml:
+Also, don't forget to define **(salve) the new xml**:

         # virsh define /etc/libvirt/qemu/ovirt-node-2-5.xml